Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 Christland is a “multiethnic, multigenerational church with a heart for students” located five minutes away from A&M. It has 4.8/5.0 stars on Google Reviews, a welcoming website and, when searched online, a majority of the results are generally positive.

 But a closer examination of sources from the church, including court documents and leaked records, reveals a different story.
-Paull, vice president of a network of nationwide churches and lead pastor at Christland, has allegedly stood by while this abuse and mistreatment has run rampant, even personally perpetuating them in some instances, according to insider sources.
-Yet he has faced no consequences; conversely, sources say he’s thrived — right here in College Station.
+Paull, vice president of a network of nationwide churches and lead pastor at Christland, has allegedly stood by while abuse and mistreatment have run rampant, even personally perpetuating them in some instances, according to insider sources.
+Yet he has faced no consequences; conversely, sources say he’s thrived — directly in College Station.

 A nationwide organization